necodeIT/modular_foundation/README.md

 A pragmatic, testable, and highly modular architecture for Flutter apps.
 It formalizes clean boundaries between **Presentation**, **Domain**, **Infra**, and **Utils**, with strong DI conventions and repository‑driven UI state.

+> [!IMPORTANT]
+> This is a **work in progress**.
+The architecture is stable, but the API and documentation are still evolving and subject to change.
+Feedback and contributions are welcome!

 ## Motivation

 Unclear ownership of IO vs UI, repositories doing too much, infra types leaking into presentation, and cross‑module coupling that made refactors painful.
 The Modular Foundation draws a hard line between concerns so features stay swappable and tests stay fast.
 It’s inspired by ideas popularized in **flutter_modular** (composition by modules, explicit routing/DI boundaries), adapted to emphasize **contracts-first domain design** and **repository‑driven state**.